Loading

 Zapier lets you create automated workflows called Zaps, which send your information from one app to another.
 You can create your own Zap from scratch without any coding knowledge, but we also offer quick templates to get you started.

-If you'd like to start with a template, click on it below, and you'll be taken to the Zap editor.
+If you'd like to start with a template, click on it to go to the Zap editor.
 You'll need to create a Zapier account if you don't already have one.
 Then, follow the directions below to set up your Zap.

-Send prompts to OpenAI from Google Sheets and save the responses
+Send prompts to ChatGPT from Google Sheets and save the responses

-Send prompts to OpenAI from Google Sheets and save the responses
+Send prompts to ChatGPT from Google Sheets and save the responses

 • Google Sheets logo